 Main Subheading

 The life expectancy of a Canada goose is influenced by a complex interplay of genetic factors, environmental conditions, and the challenges posed by both natural predators and human activities.
 In general, Canada geese in the wild can live for 10 to 25 years.
-However, there are documented cases of individuals living much longer, sometimes exceeding 30 years.
+Still, there are documented cases of individuals living much longer, sometimes exceeding 30 years.
 This range highlights the variability in their lifespan and underscores the importance of understanding the factors that contribute to their survival.

 Despite their adaptability and resilience, Canada geese face numerous threats that can shorten their lifespan.
 Predation is a significant factor, especially for young geese (goslings).
+Human activities also pose considerable risks.
 Common predators include foxes, coyotes, raccoons, and birds of prey such as eagles and hawks.
-Human activities also pose considerable risks.
 Hunting, habitat destruction, pollution, and collisions with vehicles and power lines can all contribute to goose mortality.
 Climate change, with its associated effects on habitat availability and food sources, is an emerging threat that could further impact their survival.

 Comprehensive Overview